Ahmed-I-Abdullah/p2p-code-collaboration/README.md

 ./p2p -listen /ip4/172.20.10.12/tcp/6667 -rendezvous test -grpcport 3000 -gitport 3001  -priv_key ./.priv_key -repos_dir repos1 -peer /ip4/172.20.10.12/tcp/6666/p2p/12D3KooWKV9yGUYG5KBwmj5hge332gYzKhwaJ9RjBJX2HE86zYVt
 ```

-### Running a Git Init Operation (This is just for testing, it will be moved to the CLI)
+### Running a Git Operation

-1. Change line 18 in `cmd/client/client.go` with the address of your peer's gRPC server.
-2. Change line 19 in `cmd/client/client.go` to your desired repository name.
+1. Run `git-peer init (repo name)` to initialize a bare repo with that repo name
+2. Run `git-peer pull (repo name)` to pull the latest changes from that repo name
+3. Run `git-peer add` to add any new local changes to the staging area
+4. Run `git-peer commit -m "(message)"` to commit any changes in the staging area
+5. Run `git-peer push` to push all commits to the leader branch